-In toxic relationships, one person will often use this form of abuse to induce feelings of powerlessness and shame by stripping you off your psychological need for belonging and self-esteem.
+In toxic relationships, one person will often use this form of abuse to induce thoughts and feelings of powerlessness and shame by stripping you off your psychological need for belonging and self-esteem.

 Disclaimer: The silent treatment is a form of emotional abuse that is very often used by women!
 So, if you are reading this, I ask you to analyze your own behavior.
 Do you tend to make a face and say ‘nothing’ when you are mad at your boyfriend?

 If you are, I want to let you know that that is NOT cute or a good way to solve a conflict.
-In a healthy relationship, you are able to voice what is wrong and communicate your needs to the other.
+In a healthy relationship, you can voice what is wrong and communicate your needs to the other.
 Remember that the next time you use the silent treatment.

-One thing I have learned over the years is that the friends of mine that always needed to make fun of me in order to be funny, where those that didn’t mean well.
+One thing I have learned over the years is that the friends of mine that always needed to make fun of me to be funny, were those that didn’t mean well.

 While sarcasm can be very funny, it can also be very painful.